ChunHsienTseng/Fleet_Management_Transportation_Analysis/README.md

 **Overview of Driver and Buddy's Respected Wages and Salaries**

- - Breakdown of Distance, Return, and One-way Trips.
+ - Breakdown of distance, return, and one-way Trips.

 **Overview of Trips by Month**